Complain about an adviser

 The OISC may decide to:

-- take action against the adviser, eg warn the adviser about their conduct
+- take action against the adviser, for example warn the adviser about their conduct

-- refer the complaint, eg if it’s about a solicitor or barrister
+- refer the complaint, for example if it’s about a solicitor or barrister